Grindr, Blued (the Chinese version of Grindr) and Hornet are the most popular gay dating apps in Phuket.

 Getting Tested in Phuket

-Getting an STI or HIV test on the island presents no great difficulty.
+Given Phuket’s seedy reputation, it is no wonder that getting an STI or HIV test on the island presents no great difficulty.
 There are plenty of walk-in clinics in Patong that offer a quick, anonymous, and relatively cheap (approx 800B) service, but many people prefer to stick to hospitals for professional staff and reliable results.

-There are three private hospitals, of which Siriroj International Hospital (formerly Phuket International Hospital) and Bangkok Hospital Phuket cater mostly to tourists, with English-speaking staff.
+There are three private hospitals, of which Siriroj International Hospital (formerly Phuket International Hospital) and Bangkok Hospital Phuket cater most to tourists, with English-speaking staff.
 You may have a better service at these, but you will need an appointment.

 Thailand has one of the highest prevalences of HIV in the Asia and Pacific region, and almost 50% of all new HIV infections are amongst gay or bisexual men, male sex workers, and transgender people.
 Approximately 9% of men who have sex with men in Thailand have HIV, with the highest incidence being in Bangkok and the second in Phuket.

-Areas of Phuket
+Area’s of Phuket

 Most people who visit Phuket pick an area and stick to it, due to complicated transport and the irresistible pull of their private resort beach.
 Every area has a distinct vibe, so choose whichever one feels best for you.

-Patong – If you are visiting to explore gay Phuket’s legendary nightlife, this is it.
+Patong – If you are visiting Phuket for its legendary nightlife, this is it.
 Every night, Bangla Road and the surrounding area is illuminated by garish neon lights, with pounding music coming from every bar and club along the way.
 Most of the large mainstream bars are very straight-oriented (you’ll be hard-pressed to find one without go-go girls dancing on the tables), so you need to head to the Paradise Complex area for something more to your liking.
 Everything is very close to each other, so it’s a 5-minute walk from the go-go girls to the go-go boys.
 Patong Beach is not the prettiest on the island (and is constantly busy), but it is still perfectly suited for watersports and lounging.

 Kata – A popular alternative to Patong for those who prefer a more chilled-out vibe, Kata is a surfer haven with a pleasant local commerce and a bustling beach.
 There are also plenty of great spa options for a luxury massage.
 The area is divided between Ao Kata Yai (Big Kata Bay) and Ao Kata Noi (Little Kata Bay) – the bulk of the commerce and accommodation is in the former.